 - The emergence of a new generation of leaders in engineering education that delivers integrated student-centered curricula at scale.

 The broad interest in the report led to MIT and Olin College jointly convening a first-of-its kind Colloquium on the Global State of the Art in Engineering Education in 2019.
-The invitees are the 16 institutions that were identified in the study as current and emerging global leaders.
+The invitees were the 16 institutions that were identified in the study as current and emerging global leaders.
 The proceedings will be published in ASEE’s Advances in Engineering Education as a Special Issue.
+There were over ninety-four participants in the Colloquium including students, university presidents, provosts, deans, senior faculty, educators and academic and technical staff.
+The 16 institutions that participated in the first colloquium have proposed that this global community should be nurtured and developed.
+They have announced that the second Colloquium will be held at University College London in April 2020; the conveners are University College London, UK, Aalborg University, Denmark and Delft University of Technology, Netherlands.